 Every year new destinations keep being added - Chardham, Kanchandzonga Amusement Park, TathagataTsta letc and this has resulted in increasing the number of tourists visiting the state.

 Sikkim was earlier a protectorate of India with a monarchy government but in 1975 it metamorphosed as the Twenty Second state of the Indian Union.
 The population of the whole state is only 5,40,000 as per the last census- less than a populated colony of Delhi.
 It is well connected to the rest of the country by rail and air through Siliguri about a 100 kms away from Gangtok.
+Sikkim also has an airport at Pakyong (30 kilometers from Gangtok) which began operations from October 2018 and from where there are daily flights to Kolkata and Guwahati.

 Within the state there is a good road network It is possible to reach Gangtok from places as far flung using reliable shared Taxi facilty.
 Although Nepali is the most widely spoken language in Sikkim, everyone seems to know Hindi and English.
 In spite of rapid development, Sikkim continues to be a small place and everything about it is simple including the names of its four Districts: North, South, East and West.
-Everyone seems to know everyone.